nandusekarv10/vedatest/README.md

 api-example-django
 ============

-This is a Django app built on the 23andMe API, that also pulls in data from SNPedia.
+This is a Django app built on the 23andMe API and `Django 1.5.4` (pull requests for newer versions appreciated), that also pulls in data from
+SNPedia.

 Clone the repo:

-For Django 1.5.4: ```git clone git@github.com:23andMe/api-example-django.git```
+`git clone git@github.com:23andMe/api-example-django.git`

 Go into the directory, and setup a virtual environment with python: